acids-ircam/creative_ml/README.md

 [![Notebook](https://img.shields.io/badge/Notebook-none-7D1616.svg?style=flat-square&logo=jupyter)]()

-Problem statement
-Classical problems
-Linear models for regression and classification Optimization and Initialization
-Overfitting and cross-validation
-Properties and complexity
+This course introduces the formal notions required to understand machine learning along with classic problems of linear models for regression and classification.
+We discuss the mathematical derivation for optimization and various problems of overfitting, cross-validation and model properties and complexity that are still quintessential in modern machine learning.

 ---